FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, for downloading a video file before playback.

-Notice that saving a copy of a video file while streaming it is not possible with Android MediaPlayer as a video backend.
-To obtain a local copy of a video file that resides in the network you need to download it separately, as shown in this example.
+Available network bandwith often becomes an issue when streaming video over the network (especially true with high-resolution 4k content).
+Unfortunately, saving a copy of a video file while streaming it is not possible with Android MediaPlayer as a video backend.
+Hence, if you need to obtain a local copy of a video file that resides in the network either for offline use or to be cached, download it separately as shown in this example.

-Since downloading a file will take some time, the example uses an AsyncTask to download the file in the background and updates download progress on screen.
-The video playback begins automatically when the whole video file has been downloaded.
+Since downloading a large file will take a considerable amount of time, the example uses an AsyncTask to download the file in the background and updates download progress on screen.
+In this simple example, user needs to wait for the download to complete and the playback to begin as there is nothing else to do.
+However, you should consider placing a small download indicator somewhere in your app and allowing the user to continue using the app while the download is in progress.
+A high quality app has a download queue for downloading multiple files sequentially, is able to continue a download if it gets terminated early for example because of a network issue, allows user cancel downloads, and uses platform notifications for indicating download progress and completion of a download.
+These features go beyond this example.

+Video files are large and device models with small amounts of storage space tend to be popular as they are priced competitively.
+Consider saving the downloaded video file to external memory, if it is currently present.
+It is also a good idea to offer a method for deleting downloaded content without uninstalling the whole app; this way users can still keep your app installed when they need to restore some storage space.

 Example: Minimal Video File Player
 ----------------------------------